seanpmaxwell/React-Ts-Best-Practices/README.md

 <br/>

-## Misc Code Styling Rules (This for the most part does not include things covered by the linter but there could be some overlap)
+## Misc Code Styling Rules <span style="font-size: 12px;">(This for the most part does not include things covered by the linter but there could be some overlap)</span>

 ### Conditional Elements